-Gin and Galliano Liqueur, lemon juice and a little simple syrup.
-The combo couldn’t be simpler, a nice spin on a Gin Sour, yet the flavors and the beautiful color make for one gorgeous cocktail.
+This is one of my favorite Galliano cocktails.
+Gin and Galliano Liqueur, lemon juice, and a little simple syrup.
+This cocktails combo of Galliano and gin couldn’t be simpler.
+It’s a nice spin on a Gin Sour, yet the flavors and the beautiful color of Galliano make for one gorgeous cocktail.

-Originally, I combined the gin and Galliano as a Martini, no sugar and only a whisper of lemon.
-The slight anise flavor of the Galliano is very complimentary to an herbaceous gin.
+Originally, I combined the gin and Galliano as a Martini, no sugar, and only a whisper of lemon.
+The slight anise flavor of the Galliano is very complimentary to an herbaceous gin, making this one of my favorite Galliano drink recipes.
 If you were to serve this as a Martini, I would still serve it on the rocks, but that’s just me, I always prefer my Martinis on the rocks.

 You should give both the Gin & Galliano Sour and the Martini version a try.
-The subtle difference a little sugar makes for an interesting exercise.
-Cheers.
+Both of these Galliano cocktails are amazing, it’s that subtle difference of a little sugar that sets them apart.

 Here is my recipe for a Gin & Galliano Sour: